 Harum-scarum.
-When things happen in a disorganised manner.
+When things happen in a disorganized manner.

 Helter-skelter.
 All over the place at great speed, often in disorder or in a panic.

 Heyday.
-A time past when someone was at their most successful period.
+A time in the past when someone was at their most successful period.
 Sometimes, for only a short time.

 Higgledy-piggledy.
-All over the place in different and directions.
+All over the place in different directions.
 Untidy with no sense of any order.

 Hobnob.
-To socialise, particularly with the rich and famous.
+To socialize, particularly with the rich and famous.